choria-io/tinyhiera/README.md

 HIERA_TEST=value
 ```

-In these examples we provided facts from a file or on the CLI, we can also populate the facts from an internal fact provider:
+In these examples we provided facts from a file or on the CLI, we can also populate the facts from an internal fact provider, first we view the internal facts:

 ```
-$ tinyhiera facts
+$ tinyhiera facts --system-facts
 {
   ....
   "host": {